Third Philippine Small-Scale Fisheries National Symposium Banner

 About the Conference

-The Philippine Small-Scale Fisheries National Symposium is organized through a rotational hosting arrangement among forty-eight (48) state colleges and universities offering Fisheries programs.
+The Philippine Small-Scale Fisheries National Symposium is organized through a rotational hosting arrangement among forty-eight (48) higher education institutions (HEIs) offering fisheries programs, as well as institutions with a strong interest in promoting the welfare of small-scale fisherfolk through research and development initiatives.
 This approach promotes national collaboration and encourages wider regional participation in fisheries research, education, and policy dialogue.

 The First Philippine Small-Scale Fisheries National Symposium, held on October 16–18, 2024, was hosted by the University of the Philippines Visayas, a leading institution in marine and fisheries research in the Philippines.
 The Second Philippine Small-Scale Fisheries National Symposium, held on October 21–23, 2025, was subsequently hosted by Mindanao State University in Marawi City, Mindanao, expanding the symposium’s reach and engagement with stakeholders from the southern Philippines.